ReplayProject/ReplayHoneypots/README.md

 Currently, the project supports **Docker** and **Bare Metal** deployment options, although Docker is simpler for managing multiple devices and complex setups.

-To expedite the analysis of honeypot logs, a web-based, management frontend was created with local authentication using `Node.js`, `Passport.js`, and `Vue.js`.
+To expedite the analysis of honeypot logs, a web-based management frontend was created with local authentication using `Node.js`, `Passport.js`, and `Vue.js`.
 The frontend provides a way for users to do basic queries to the log database as well as be alerted of potential attacks, problems, and/or configuration changes of deployed honeypots.
 The